eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 To solve this issue, we need to introduce Prefix Independent Convergence (PIC) to FRR/SONiC.
 PIC concept is described in IEFT https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/.
 It is not a BGP feature, but a RIB/FIB feeature on the device.
 PIC has two basic concepts, PIC core and PIC edge.
 The following HLD focuses on PIC edge's enhancement https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/.
 This HLD is outline an approach which could prevent BGP load balancing updates from being triggered by IGP load balancing updates, a.k.a PIC core approach for the recursive VPN route support.

 ## Triggers Events
-Here are a list of trigger events which we want to take care for getting faster routes convergence and minimizing hardware traffic loss.
+Here are a list of trigger events which we want to take care for getting recursive routes convergence and minimizing hardware traffic loss.

 | Trigger Types |     Events    |       Possible handling          |
 |:---|:-----------|:----------------------|